nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 If you make it to the interview round, we'll collect references if you haven't uploaded them already.
 Then we’ll call your references and conduct some follow-up via email, possibly asking one or two more substantial, interview-style questions.
 Email communication is crucial in our workplace, and gives us an opportunity to see how you communicate in writing.
 We expect that answers are prompt, succinct, and clear.

-We’ll follow up with all of our finalists with some constructive criticism about their application and interview.
-While we can't promise to follow up with all applicants who meet the basic requirements, we will try to provide feedback to everyone who applies.

 ## Who we are

 We’re a small group of photographers, videographers, photo editors, developers and designers in the NPR newsroom who make visual journalism.
 (Yeah, NPR is a radio thing, and yeah, it's weird sometimes.)
 Check out our [latest stuff](https://twitter.com/nprviz)!